Team-campfire/campfire/README.md

 * General Design
     * I worked with Rachel to design our app logo and helped create the Figma wireframes.
 We worked on the themes/design for all of our slide decks, worked on UI/UX, and styled all of the components in our app using CSS and bootstrap elements.

-* Basic HTML/CSS/JS implementation of all of our pages from the wireframe
+* Vanilla HTML/CSS/JS implementation of all of our pages from the wireframe
-    * I worked on converting all of the wireframe design into working code for our midterm presentation This code was primarily in HTML/CSS/JS and used nodes to serve the pages.
-This code was the framework for all of the angular code we wrote.
-The majority of the code and style remained the same but we used angular components to sever the many different pages on a singular page.
+    * I converted the wireframe design into working code for our midterm presentation This code was primarily in HTML/CSS/JS and used nodes to serve the pages.
+I worked on coding up all four of the create event forms, the finish form page, as well as noth both dashboard view.
+This code was the starting point for all of the angular code we wrote.
+The majority of the code I had written and style remained the same but we used angular components to sever the many different pages on a singular page.

-* Front - end implementation in Node and Angular as well as Angular file structure
+* Front - end implementation in Angular as well as Angular file structure
     * Rachel and I worked on converting all of the initial pages into angular components.
 We spent a lot of time figuring out the best way to organize our files and making sure the file structure made sense.
-We used chile components for the multiple create event form pages, and the different views of the dashboards.
+We used child components for the multiple create event form pages, and the different views of the dashboards.
+We converted all of the code housed in the public directory into their respective angular components.
+I then extensively worked on css and bootsrtap styling to make sure everything lined up properly and was visually appealing

-* Initial Database set up
+* Initial Database set up and database maintenance/management
     * I worked on creating our database and set up all the collections.
 I also maintained our DB and made sure everyone had access to it.
+If anyone ran into issues with the database I was always the person to debug and reset connections strings and such.

 * Database Schema
     * Rachel and I worked together to create a general database schema for our application.

-* Worked on all of the POST requests and MongoDB connection
+* Worked on ALL of the POST requests and set up the MongoDB connection
     * I worked on making all of the create event form POST requests.
-I secured the connection between angular to node to mongo and thoroughly tested to post requests to make sure it was working.
-I also set up the mongo connection for the rest of my group members to use.
+I secured the connection between angular to node to mongo and thoroughly tested the post requests to make sure they were working properly.
+I also set up the mongodb connection for the rest of my group members to use.

 * Mobile UX
-    * I did mobile UX styling on the landing page, all 4 of our create event form pages, join event page, finish form page, and both views of the event dashboard page.
+    * I did a good portion of the mobile UX styling.
+I worked extensively on the landing page, all 4 of our create event form pages, join event page, finish form page, and both views of the event dashboard pages.
 To do this I used chrome developer tools, bootstrap elements, as well as @media queries.

 ### **Rachel Wang (RCS: wangr15, Github: rachel-wg):**
 * UX design/general design